sudipghimire533/ytui-music/README.md

 ---

 # Installation
+NOTE: since the dependency `libmpv` seems not to be maintained anymore,

+you will probably need to build from source in any platform.
+See section *Build From Source* below.

 1) Download latest binary from [release page](https://github.com/sudipghimire533/ytui-music/releases/latest).
 If binary is not available for your platform, head on to [build from source](#building-from-source)